 - 1 Create a new report design, and select the data object design, or data object store file to use.
-The data fields appear in Available Data, in Table Builder. - 2 Right-click the table handle, then choose Enable Default Hyperlink from the menu that appears, as shown in Figure 1-25.
+The data fields appear in Available Data, in Table Builder. - 2 In Table Builder-Data, accept the default selection of Use Default Hyperlink, as shown in Figure 1-25. - 3 In Available Data, select one or more data fields containing hyperlinks, and choose the right-arrow.
+The data fields appear in Current Column Selections.